SoNIC: Safe Social Navigation with Adaptive Conformal Inference and Constrained Reinforcement Learning: Preliminaries

 \subsection{Constrained Reinforcement Learning}

 CRL extends RL algorithms by incorporating constraints on the agent behavior.
 Unlike traditional Markov Decision Process (MDP) settings where agents learn behaviors only to maximize rewards, CRL is often formulated as a Constrained Markov Decision Process (CMDP).
 At time step \( t \), an agent chooses an action \( A_t \) under state \( S_t \), receives a reward \( R_t \), and incurs a cost \( C_t \), after which the environment transitions to the next state \( S_{t+1} \).
 In a CMDP, the objective is not only to find an optimal policy that maximizes rewards but also to manage costs associated with certain actions or states, which may be defined as quantities related to safety in the context of social navigation.
-This is generally represented as \cite{ray2019benchmarking}: where \( J^R(\pi) \) is a reward-based objective function, and \( \Pi^C \) is the feasible set of policies that satisfy the constraints added to the problem.
-The goal of CRL is to ensure that costs remain within pre-defined thresholds while maximizing reward.
+This is generally represented as \cite{ray2019benchmarking}: